Jônatas (footballer, born 1982)

-Jônatas Domingos, or simply Jônatas (born July 29, 1982 in Fortaleza, CE), is former Brazilian footballer who played as a defensive midfielder.
+Jônatas Domingos (born July 29, 1982), or simply Jônatas, is a Brazilian former professional footballer who played as a midfielder.

 Career

-A skillful defensive midfielder, Jônatas came from Flamengo's youth team and played professionally for the club from 2002 until 2006.
-He is recognizably a tactically obedient player with good technical ability which usually allows him to create attacking opportunities for his teammates and even himself.
+Jônatas was born in Fortaleza, Ceará.
+He came from Flamengo's youth team and played professionally for the club from 2002 until 2006.

 Flamengo predicted a successful future for Jônatas if he was able to stop committing foolish fouls and complaining about referees' decisions.
 This was the case and the player was awarded with both his first Brazil call up (for a friendly against Norway in August 2006 which also happened to be coach Dunga's debut with the squad) and a move to European club Espanyol with whom he signed a three-year contract as of August 2006.
 In May 2007, he scored an equalizer while his team was playing with ten men against Sevilla deep into extra time to take the UEFA Cup final to penalties, but subsequently missed his kick as Sevilla went on to become only the second team after Real Madrid to retain the trophy.

 In December 2006, Jônatas's father José Lourenço de Souza was kidnapped, after Robinho's family.